malfunkt/arpfox/README.md

 Alice will attempt to make her laptop pose as the router in order for the phone to send all its traffic to the laptop.

-If she succeeds, the phone will start sending traffic marked for `10.0.0.1` to Alice's machine, which will just ignore the packets because these packets have a different destination, in order to instruct the laptop to forward the packets to the legitimate destination instrad of dropping them, Alice does something
+If she succeeds, the phone will start sending traffic marked for the router (`10.0.0.1`) to Alice's machine, which (by default) will ignore the packets because they have a different destination, in order to instruct her machine to forward the packets to the legitimate destination instrad of dropping them Alice does something like:
-like:

 ```
 # OSX